-In 1902, the El Paso Electric Railway Company began using electrical power, an interurban line and a suburban line powered by a steam engine.
+This new power source spawned several unique streetcar lines, including an interurban line and a suburban line powered by a steam engine.
 The streetcar system would run at least one line until 1974.
+We'll explore El Paso's streetcar expansion in future columns.